BEVITAL AS

 Amino acids and catabolites

-Free amino acids in plasma have been associated with risk of cancer, metabolic syndrome, diabetes and low levels are observed in frail, elderly persons (2).
-Branched chain amino acids (BCAA; Leu, Ile and Val) are associated with insulin resistance, diabetes type 2, cardiovascular disease and early kidney disease (2, 3), and the valine catabolites, 3-hydroxyisobutyrate (3HIB) is belived to play a key role in the development of insulin resistance (3).
+Abnormal concentrations of free amino acids in plasma have been associated with risk of cancer, metabolic syndrome, diabetes.
+Low levels are observed in frail, elderly persons.
+Elevated branched chain amino acids (BCAA; Leu, Ile and Val) are associated with insulin resistance, diabetes type 2, cardiovascular disease and early kidney disease.
+The valine catabolite, 3-hydroxyisobutyrate (3HIB) is belived to play a key role in the development of insulin resistance. β-Aminoisobutyrate (BAIBA) increases with exercise and is inversely association with cardiometabolic risk factors.

 Acylcarnitines